How to Grow Carrots With Kids

 It is a good idea to place a string line over your row of seeds so everyone knows there is something coming.
 If you share your garden with many children or classes, this also prevents other teachers from planting over your seeds!
 I also like to mark my rows with row markers that have the variety on one side and the date they were planted on the other.
 This way, the math can be verified!
 How many days did it take until germination?
 Until harvest?
 There’s a lot of calendar math that can be taught while growing carrots!

-In order to have a continuous crop of carrots throughout the year, sow a new row of carrots every 3 to 4 weeks from early spring right up until the first week of school in September.
+In order to have a continuous crop of carrots throughout the year, sow a new row of carrots every 3 to 4 weeks from early spring right up until the last week of school in June.

 Caring For Carrots